austin-starks/NextTrade/README.md

 A system to create, test, optimize, and deploy algorithmic trading strategies

 ## Features
-1. Combine simple conditions to form compound conditions.
+1. Combine conditions to form compound conditions.
 Combine compound conditions and create trading strategies.
     - For example:
         - Condition A: QQQ stock is 1 SD below its 5-day mean price
         - Condition B: Buying power is above $8,000.